Matias0422/quake_log_parse/README.md

 LOG_FILE_NAME=logfile.txt
 LINES_BATCH_NUMBER=100
 ```
+#### Step 2:Place Your Log File in the Root of the Project

-You need to place the log file in the root of the project.
+Ensure your log file is placed in the root directory of the project with the name specified in the `LOG_FILE_NAME` environment variable.

-#### Step 4: Build the Docker Image
+#### Step 3: Build the Docker Image

-Build the Docker image:
+Set the Build the Docker image:

 ```bash
 make setup